Helvius Cinna: Overview

+Cinna possibly came from Brescia.
 Cinna's literary fame was established by his magnum opus "Zmyrna", a mythological epic poem focused on the incestuous love of Smyrna (or Myrrha) for her father Cinyras, treated after the erudite and allusive manner of the Alexandrian poets.
 He was a friend of Catullus (poem 10, 29–30: meus sodalis / Cinna est Gaius).
 When "Zmyrna" was completed in about 55 BC, Catullus hailed it as a great achievement, nine harvests and nine winters in the making.
 The poem has not survived.

-This is the key information to survive about his life, together with a passage in the Suda about the Augustan period poet Parthenius of Nicaea:
+Catullus's poem is the key information to survive about his life, together with a passage in the Suda about the Augustan period poet Parthenius of Nicaea:

-Son of Heracleides and Eudora (but Hermippus says Tetha was his mother).
+[Parthenius was] the son of Heracleides and Eudora (but Hermippus says Tetha was his mother).
 From Nicaea or Myrleia.
 A poet writing elegies and in various metres.
 He was taken by Cinna as war booty, when the Romans defeated Mithridates [sc.
 VI Eupator] in war.
 Then he was freed by reason of education and lived until the time of the Emperor Tiberius.
 He wrote elegies, Aphrodite, the funeral elegy for his wife Arete, an Encomium of Arete in three books, and many other works.
 He wrote about metamorphosis.

-Ovid included him in his list of celebrated erotic poets and writers (Tristia 2.435).
+Ovid included Cinna in his list of celebrated erotic poets and writers (Tristia 2.435).